kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 * *extensive outsourcing*

 ### POOR RECRUITMENT
-> Recruitment yields a poor quality workforce or is efficient.
-This might be due to a lack of competence or cultural fit of the new hires or the fact that the recruitment process is slow.
+> Employees feel that recruitment yields poor or inefficient workforce.
+New hires may lack competence or be poor cultural fits, or recruitment process may be slow.

 __Exemplary statements reported by employees:__